One killed in Waterford crash

 You can't bring large bags inside any of their theaters across the country.More >

-A single car crash has closed a section of interstate 395 in Waterford early Thursday morning.
-According to state police, the vehicle crashed shortly after 3 a.m. in the area of exit 2 in Waterford.More >
+One person was killed following a single-car crash on Interstate-395 in Waterford.More >

-A single car crash has closed a section of interstate 395 in Waterford early Thursday morning.
-According to state police, the vehicle crashed shortly after 3 a.m. in the area of exit 2 in Waterford.More >
+One person was killed following a single-car crash on Interstate-395 in Waterford.More >

-Police in Wallingford are stepping up their presence at Sheehan High School on Thursday.More >
+Police in Wallingford stepped up their presence at Sheehan High School on Thursday.More >

-Police in Wallingford are stepping up their presence at Sheehan High School on Thursday.More >
+Police in Wallingford stepped up their presence at Sheehan High School on Thursday.More >

 YESTERDAY WAS AN AMAZING DAY OF RECORD WARMTH!
 After a cloudy start, the sun came out in full force and the temperature soared to 77 degrees at Bradley International Airport!
 Today will be much cooler with mixed precipitation expected.More >